lpsmodsimteam/2022HPCSummer-CongestiveCollapse/example.md

 gnuplot example-plot.gp
 ```

-You should see the following output (click to expand):
+You will see the following output in 2022HPCSummer-CongestiveCollapse/ (click to expand):

 plot-packets.png